10up/slotfill-and-filter-demos/src/faq/q2/README.md

     </Fragment>
 }
 ```
-### registering a plugin to add an item to the new SlotFill.
+### Register a plugin to add an item to the new SlotFill.

 Using registerPlugin, we add items to our custom SlotFill just like any other one.